 1 tablespoon confectioners sugar

-Make tart shell: Preheat oven to 425°F. Roll out pastry sheet on floured board until it measures 11” x 17” (or 1” shorter and narrower than your baking sheet).
-Cut ½" strip of pastry from each edge, then transfer pastry to baking sheet.
+Make tart shell: Preheat oven to 425°F. Roll out pastry sheet on floured board until it measures 11" x 17" (or 1 inch shorter and narrower than your baking sheet).
+Trim 1/2 inch strip of pastry from each edge.
+Transfer pastry body to baking sheet.
 Moisten edges with water, then place a strip of the trimmed pastry along each edge to form a narrow rim.
 Tap lightly into place.
 Prick crust all over with a fork.
 Place a second baking sheet on top of pastry, then place in middle of oven.
 Bake for 8 minutes, then remove top baking sheet, and bake for 2 minutes longer.
 Remove from oven and allow to cool while preparing apples.

 Spread compote evenly over tart.
 Beginning at one corner and working along the length of the tart, place an apple ring, then overlap another ring, covering the hole in the first ring.
 Repeat along one side until row is complete, then begin second row, making sure apples just barely overlap first row.
 Repeat until tart is covered with apple slices.
 Brush with melted butter, then sprinkle with 2 tablespoons sugar.

-Bake at 425°F for 20-25 minutes.
+Bake at 425°F for 20 to 25 minutes.
 Remove from oven, adjust rack to broiling position and turn on broiler.
-Dust the tart with confectioners sugar, then broil for 1-2 minutes, watching all the while to make sure it does not burn.
+Dust the tart with confectioners sugar, then broil for 1 to 2 minutes, watching all the while to make sure it does not burn.
 The edges of the apples will brown slightly, creating a beautiful effect.

 Cool before serving, as compote will be very, very hot.